 - Press dressing firmly to ensure adhesion.

-It’s a bit trickier than applying a Band-Aid, but not by much.
+t’s a bit trickier than applying a Band-Aid, but not by much.
 It’s a lot gorier, but it is what it is.
 Again, the emergency medical kit gives us the tools to become the “first responder.”
-Our job is to delay a life-threatening situation and to transport someone to a hospital.
+Our job is to delay a life-threatening situation and transport someone to a hospital.
 If properly done, we can also minimize any further complications from the injury – in this case, a lung collapse.

 Reliable Quality